 Our members have collected hundreds of items, which were taken to Graceland to be donated to Presley Place.

-We created an annual $5,000 college scholarship for a deserving youth pursuing a music career.
+We created an annual $10,000 college scholarship for three deserving Mississippi graduating Seniors.

 The City of Tupelo recently completed the new memorial at Veteran’s Park near The Birthplace.
 The park was paid for by generous donations.
-Our club purchased a paver with Elvis’ name and military rank and years, with his Army photo published in the commemorative program included in the local newspaper the Northeast Mississippi Daily Journal.
+Our club purchased a brick with Elvis’ name and military rank and years.

 Our charitable gifts to date!